IBM/integrity-enforcer/docs/README_DEPLOY_IV_LOCAL.md

               pubring.gpg: mQGNBF5nKwIBDADIiSiWZkD713UWpg2JBPomrj/iJRiMh ...
             ```

-    4. Create `keyring-secret` in a namespace `integrity-verifier-ns` in the cluster.
+    4. Create `keyring-secret` in a namespace ``integrity-verifier-operator-system`` in the cluster.

         ```
-        $ oc create -f  /tmp/keyring-secret.yaml -n integrity-verifier-ns
+        $ oc create -f  /tmp/keyring-secret.yaml -n `integrity-verifier-operator-system`
         ```

 4. Define which signers (identified by email) should sign the resources in a specific namespace.

+    If you use default key setup, the following command setup signers.
+    ```
+    make setup-tmp-cr
+    ```

-    Configure signPolicy in the following `integrity-verifier` Custom Resource file:
+    If you use your own key setup, configure signPolicy in the following `integrity-verifier` Custom Resource file:

-    Edit [`config/samples/apis.integrityverifier.io_v1alpha1_integrityverifier_cr.yaml`](../operator/deploy/crds/apis.integrityverifier.io_v1alpha1_integrityverifier_cr.yaml) to specify a signer for a namespace `secure-ns`.
+    Edit [`config/samples/apis_v1alpha1_integrityverifier.yaml`](../integrity-verifier-operator/config/samples/apis_v1alpha1_integrityverifier.yaml) to specify a signer for a namespace `secure-ns`.

-    Example below shows a signer `service-a` identified by email `signer@enterprise.com` is configured to sign rosources to be protected in a namespace `secure-ns`.
+    Example below shows a signer `SampleSigner` identified by email `sample_signer@signer.com` is configured to sign rosources to be protected in any namespace.

     ```yaml
     signPolicy: